newsch/SoftSysAychTeeTeePee/reports/proposal.md

 _Since it's just me, I'll be responsible for all of them._

 - Read up on tcp and http, focusing on what is necessary to the specs vs added features (like caching in http, for instance).
 Find/run small http server examples in C.
-  Deliverable(s): larger game plan for creating the server and a working install of an example server.
+  Deliverable(s): larger game plan for creating the server and a working install of an example server
 - Refresh on the network layers and which ones I'll be implementing/working with.
   Deliverable(s): a quick writeup w/ diagrams
 - Make diagrams of how the protocols work.